woojiahao/git-guide/07-advanced-git/07-01-git-log/README.md

 master, start-server (This will be remote branches for you)

-Teammate A's branches (On your local machine): master, origin/master, backend/start-server, origin/backend/start-server, frontend/landing
+Teammate A's branches (On your local machine): master, origin/master, backend/start-server, origin/backend/start-server, frontend/landing (active)

 Teammate B's branches:
 backend/start-server (His local branch connected to github)